PneumaSolutions/rim-manual-old/src/workingwithsessions.md

 ## Remote Accessibility Module
 Whether you're assisting a user who doesn't use a screen reader, or you're diagnosing an issue with a malfunctioning screen reader, RIM is fully prepared to come to your aid.
 The remote accessibility module consists of two components:
 * An addon for the [NVDA screen reader](https://nvaccess.org) that enables the screen reader to receive output from the remote computer
-* A self-contained, portable version of NVDA that runs on the client's machine only when called upon by initiating the remote accessibility on the controller side.
-This version of NVDA is tweaked so as to not get in the client's way, as it does not speak.
-Instead, it pipes the output through to the running copy of NVDA on the controller side.
-This way, you can accessibly assist a client without them having to install or even download a screen reader.
+* A self-contained accessibility module initiated on the target computer at the request of the controller.
+The advantage to this approach is that the end user does not hear speech on their computer while you're controlling it.
+Instead, the Remote Accessibility Module pipes the speech output through to the running copy of NVDA on the controller side.
+This way, you can accessibly assist an end user without them having to install or even download a screen reader.
 ### Setup Procedure
 For first-time initialization of the accessibility module, here is what you will need to do:
 1. Bring up the RIM menu.